emqx/emqx-docs/en_US/dashboard/sso.md

 ## LDAP-Based SSO

 EMQX Dashboard allows you to integrate LDAP for SSO.
-LDAP is an application-layer protocol used to access and maintain distributed directory information services.
-It is a common authentication and authorization protocol widely used in enterprise environments for SSO solutions.
+LDAP is an application-layer protocol to access and maintain distributed directory information services.
+It is a common authentication and authorization protocol for SSO solutions in enterprise environments.

 EMQX sends user LDAP credentials to the directory server for validation when using LDAP SSO.
 Upon successful validation, it creates user session information and logs the user into the Dashboard.